India follows China's lead to widen use of coronavirus tracing app

 But the Indian app also uses GPS location data to augment the information gathered via Bluetooth and build a centralized database of the spread of the infection—an approach avoided by most countries for privacy reasons.

-And it mimics China’s health QR code system with a feature that rates a person’s likely health status with a green, orange or red colours, signifying whether the individual is safe, at high risk or a carrier of the virus.
+And it mimics China’s health QR code system with a feature that rates a person’s likely health status with green, orange or red colours, signifying whether the individual is safe, at high risk or a carrier of the virus.

 On top of that, the federal government earlier this month made use of the app mandatory for all public and private sector employees returning to work as the world’s biggest lockdown eases—drawing sharp criticism from digital rights’ advocates.